Sacred Facts · At a Glance

 She appears in countless forms, but the most important are:

-All these forms are ultimately one — the Mahadevi (Great Goddess), who is both immanent in the world and transcendent beyond it.
+All these forms are ultimately one — the Mahadevi (Great Goddess), both immanent in the world and transcendent beyond it (Kinsley 1986).

 [INTERMEDIATE]

-• The Devi Bhagavata Purana presents the Goddess as the creator of Brahma, Vishnu, and Shiva
+- The Devi Bhagavata Purana (medieval, c.
+11th–12th century CE by most scholarly estimates) presents the Goddess as the creator of Brahma, Vishnu, and Shiva

 The Shakti Peethas

-A network of 51 sacred shrines where parts of the Goddess's body are said to have fallen when Shiva carried her corpse across India:
+A network of sacred shrines (the classical lists speak of 51, 52, or 108 in different texts) where parts of the Goddess's body are said to have fallen when Shiva carried her corpse across India after her self-immolation.
+Well-known examples:

-• Kalighat (Kolkata): The toes fell here; the temple that gives Kolkata its name
+- Kalighat (Kolkata): the temple that gives Kolkata its name

 Section 2: Major Forms of Shaktism